 Because cerebral aneurysms are near the brain and are usually small, their diagnosis and treatment differ from those of other aneurysms.

 Brain aneurysms may be detected incidentally when imaging tests are done for other reasons.

-The diagnosis of a brain aneurysm is based on results of computed tomography (CT) angiography CT angiography In computed tomography (CT), which used to be called computed axial tomography (CAT), an x-ray source and x-ray detector rotate around a person.
-In modern scanners, the x-ray detector usually... read more (CT done after a contrast agent is injected into a vein) or magnetic resonance angiography Magnetic resonance angiography (MRA) In magnetic resonance imaging (MRI), a strong magnetic field and very high frequency radio waves are used to produce highly detailed images.
-MRI does not use x-rays and is usually very safe... read more .
-However, digital subtraction angiography Digital subtraction angiography In angiography, x-rays are used to produce detailed images of blood vessels.
-It is sometimes called conventional angiography to distinguish it from computed tomography (CT) angiography and magnetic... read more is the most accurate way to diagnose aneurysms.
+The diagnosis of a brain aneurysm is based on results of computed tomography (CT) angiography CT angiography Computed tomography (CT) is a type of medical imaging that combines a series of x-rays to create cross-sectional, detailed images of internal structures.
+In computed tomography (CT), which used... read more (CT done after a contrast agent is injected into a vein) or magnetic resonance angiography Magnetic resonance angiography (MRA) Magnetic resonance imaging (MRI) is a type of medical imaging that uses a strong magnetic field and very high frequency radio waves to produce highly detailed images.
+During an MRI, a computer... read more .
+However, digital subtraction angiography Digital subtraction angiography Angiography is a type of medical imaging that uses x-rays and a contrast agent to produce images of blood vessels.
+In angiography, x-rays are used to produce detailed images of blood vessels... read more is the most accurate way to diagnose aneurysms.